 Part of your certification should include become certified in First Aid and CPR.
 If you are planning on working for a gym, this will be a requirement; in fact, many gyms provide free training once a year to keep their personal trainers up to date.
 While it may not be a requirement for becoming a private personal trainer, it will look good to potential clients that you have the ability to provide first aid support should anything happen during the workout.

 You may want to become educated in nutrition so that you can offer dietician services too.
-Some personal trainers offer this as a free or additional service to their clients.
+Becoming a licensed dietician can give you an edge and some personal trainers offer this as an additional service to their clients.
 Others recommend a dietitian so that a plan for both diet and exercise can be established.

-Lastly, if you are serious about a long-term career, you may want to consider extending your education in terms of learning about how the body, bones and muscles work.
-Some personal trainers go so far as to obtain a nursing degree because it allows them to safely work with clients with medical limitations.
+Lastly, if you are serious about a long-term career, you may want to consider extending your education in terms of learning about how the body, bones, and muscles work.
+Some personal trainers go so far as to obtain a nursing degree because it allows them to safely work and understand clients with medical limitations and diseases.

 Choosing a Gym or Self-Employment

 A great majority of private personal trainers started out working in a gym.
-The main reason for this is that personal trainers experience and clients.
-The gym environment can offer.
+The main reason for this is that they can gain experience and clients.

-If you work in a gym, you will work there in one of two capacities, as an independent contractor or as an employee for the gym.
-The benefit to being an independent contractor is that you can hand out your business cards to potential clients, and you can set your own rates and hours.
+If you work in a gym you will work there in one of two capacities either as an independent contractor or as an employee for the gym.
+The benefit of being an independent contractor is that you can hand out your business cards to potential clients, and you can set your own rates and hours.

-The benefit to working directly for a gym as a personal trainer is that there is a certain amount of job security.
+The benefit of working directly for a gym as a personal trainer is that there is a certain amount of job security.
 In addition, many gyms will pay for any additional training necessary to keep your certifications current and they pay for your first aid and CPR classes.
-You have a built in client base and you may get health benefits.
+You have a built-in client base and you may get health benefits.
 Of course, you can’t set your own rates and hours.

 Starting Your Own Personal Training Business

-If you have never owned a business before then consider contacting your local Small Business Association.
+If you have never owned a business before then consider contacting your local Small Business Administration.
 They usually offer classes in starting a business, ongoing courses in running that business, and even mentors to help you.
-As a business owner just starting out you will need to know about licensing, taxes, marketing, bookkeeping and state laws, among other things.
+As a business owner just starting out you will need to know about licensing, taxes, marketing, bookkeeping, and state laws, among other things.